(Non-)formality of the extended Swiss Cheese operads: The colored operad

 by a zigzag of quasi-isomorphisms of dg $\La$-Hopf cooperads.
 By Remark \ref{rem:weakequiv} it then follows that the (much simpler) colored dg Hopf cooperad $\dESC_{H(F)}$ is connected by a zigzag of quasi-isomorphisms to $\dESC_{F}$, and is hence also a rational model for $\ESC_{m,n}$.
 Furthermore, as in section \ref{sec:cohomology} $\dESC_{H(F)}$ can be taken to have zero differential and hence is trivially formal and $\dESC_{H(F)}=H^*(\dESC_{m,n})$.
 This shows the first claim of Theorem \ref{thm:main}.

 \begin{rem} We note that here we can construct the above zigzag of quasi-isomorphisms connecting $\dESC_F$ and $\dESC_{H(F)}$ either in the category of two colored homotopy dg Hopf cooperads, or in the category of honest two colored dg Hopf cooperads concentrated in non-negative degrees.
 For the latter statement we just need to replace the functor $\Omega_{PL}$ by the (two colored version of the) operadic upgrade $\Omega_\#$ as in section \ref{sec:rhtFresse}.
 Furthermore we have to replace (resolve) all dg $\La$ Hopf cooperads in the zigzag connecting $F$ and $H(F)$ by cofibrant objects.
-Then we can use Lemma \ref{lem:cofibrant} to see that all homotopy pushouts in the constructions $\dESC_{?}$ can be replaced by ordinary pushouts, so that all colored cooperads occurring in our zigzag are honest colored dg Hopf cooperads, concentrated in non-negative cohomological degrees.
-Also, to apply the results of \cite{FW} we should generally work with the reduced operads $\FM_n$, $\FM_{m,n}$ instead of $\lD_n$, $\ESC_{m,n}$ since the results of loc. cit. are derived in the reduced setting. \end{rem}
+Then we can use Lemma \ref{lem:cofibrant} to see that all homotopy pushouts in the constructions $\dESC_{(\cdots)}$ can be replaced by ordinary pushouts, so that all colored cooperads occurring in our zigzag are honest colored dg Hopf cooperads, concentrated in non-negative cohomological degrees. \end{rem}